widgetii/aplix-packline/README.txt

 packline.sh script.

 On Windows the app is running by default with opened console window.
-In order to hide console, launch run.bat instead of packline.bat.
+In order to hide console, launch run.vbs instead of packline.bat.

 RELEASE NOTES